farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_03_Lab3_Ex5_AttackSim_Phishing_attack.md

 19. In the **Email** window, in the **What email would you like to use?** field, enter your personal email address and then select **Enter**.

-20. Open your personal email address and the email from Adatum corporation.
+20. Open your personal email address and the email from Adatum Corporation.
 Note the verification code.

-21. Enter the verification code from the Adatum email to your personal email address then select **Next**.
+21. Enter the verification code from the Adatum email and then select **Next**.

 22. On the **Success!** page, select **Done**.